NeilNivaan/FY-MIT-SOC/README.md

 This is the repository for my first year!
-Most of them will be used for sharing code from school college lab to my personal computer.
+Most of this will be used for sharing code from college lab to my personal computer and vice versa.
 I hope everything works well!